Discovering Native Culture in a Sweatlodge

 I have a funny relationship with my own culture in that I feel like a tourist in it.
 I was raised in complete seclusion from my Aboriginal background.
-So, now that I’m in my early 20s, it’s become a goal of mine to immerse myself in the culture that I...
+So, now that I’m in my early twenties, it’s become a goal of mine to immerse myself in the culture...

 “Thank you, my brothers, for coming along on this journey.
 It may take some time to process the meaning of what you found today.
 At least it will hopefully have alleviated some heavy thoughts so that you may focus on purer things.
 Trust me when I say that you will sleep well tonight.”